 6. Continue to Grow Our Income

-While eliminating debt and investing in the stock market have been very helpful in our young millionaire journey, growing our income has been the most significant factor in reaching this family milestone.
+While eliminating debt and investing in the stock market was very helpful in our young millionaire journey, growing our income was the most significant factor in reaching this family milestone.

 Go Above and Beyond Your Job Description